smgroves/smgroves.github.io-legacy/_posts/projects/2021-01-31-booleabayes-overview.md

     image_fullwidth: "header_11.jpg"
 permalink: "/projects/booleabayes/"
 ---

+To see the code and documentation, please visit <a href= 'https://github.com/smgroves/BooleaBayes'>Github</a> or <a href='https://pypi.org/project/booleabayes/'>PYPI</a> for instructions on installing the package.

 ## Part 1: The Why
 In this first post, I explain why we care about transcription factor networks and how they can help us treat Small Cell Lung Cancer. \
 <a href='https://smgroves.github.io/projects/booleabayes/1/'>Read More</a>.